Petrol, diesel prices steady even as crude crosses $70/b

-New Delhi, March 8 (IANS) Oil marketing companies have spared fuel consumers of yet another petrol and diesel price hike even though the global oil market is on boil with crude crossing a year high of $70 a barrel.
+New Delhi: Oil marketing companies have spared fuel consumers of yet another petrol and diesel price hike even though the global oil market is on boil with crude crossing a year high of $70 a barrel.

 Accordingly, petrol continues to be priced at Rs 91.17 a litre and diesel Rs 81.47 a litre in the national capital on Monday.
 Across the country as well the petrol and diesel prices remained unchanged.
 This is the ninth consecutive day when pump prices of auto fuels have remained unchanged.